 When you are trained for a new job, you can receive monthly training benefits from the Department of Veterans Affairs in addition to your regular salary.
-This means that if you are using the Post 9/11 GI Bill you can receive up to 100% of the housing stipend for your zipcode.

 To qualify, your job must meet the following criteria: